tschaub/mock-fs/readme.md

 A configurable mock file system.
 You know, for testing.

-## Purpose

-Instead of testing against real file system resources, it should be easy to mock up a file system for tests.

 ## Example

 The code below creates a mock `fs` module that is configured to work with a few mock files and directories.